dskrypa/cli_command_parser/_sources/parameters.rst.txt

 When automatically registered, the choice will be the lower-case name of the sub command class.
-It is possible to :meth:`~cli_command_parser.parameters.SubCommand.register` sub commands explicitly to specify a different choice value, including names that may include spaces.
+It is possible to :meth:`~.SubCommand.register` sub commands explicitly to specify a different choice value, including names that may include spaces.
 Such names can be provided without requiring users to escape or quote the string (i.e., as technically separate arguments).
 This allows for a more natural way to provide multi-word commands, without needing to jump through hoops to handle them.

 .. _Action: